 I bought this stain in two colors.
 The darker shade is called Corundum, shown below.
 The gallon of the lighter shade of paint didn’t have the sticker on top identifying the color so I can’t tell you for certain the name of that one but I think it was Stonehedge.

 How to Paint Concrete:

-After giving the porch a thorough sweeping, I used painters tape all around to protect the house.
-My Wagner paint sprayer was perfect for this project, I couldn’t imagine painting this with a roller or a brush.
+After giving the porch a thorough sweep, I used painter’s tape all around to protect the house.
+My paint sprayer was perfect for this project, I couldn’t imagine painting this with a roller or a brush.
 No matter how well you clean it, dirt and debris will get on that roller.
-I sprayed on the darker shade of paint first while my supervisor watched. 🙂 He was not happy to be on the inside of that door.
+I sprayed on the darker shade of paint first while my supervisor watched. 🙂 He was not happy to be inside that door.